RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: RELATED WORK

 \section{RELATED WORK}

 \paragraph{Physics-informed Learning} constrains neural network training by including known physics in the loss function~\parencite{Lagaris1997}.
 This idea was formalized by~\parencite{Raissi2019,Karniadakis2021,Cuomo2022}, who introduced Physics-Informed Neural Networks (PINNs), where differential equations guide the learning process.
 PINNs are used to solve PDEs and ODEs~\parencite{Eivazi2022,Lin_Maxey_Li_Karniadakis_2021,vemuri2024,vemuri,cho2023separable}.
 For inverse problems, PINNs learn system parameters while enforcing physical equations and are used in geophysics, structural mechanics, and other fields \parencite{soilsai,Behest,stein2024investigating,Difonzo2024}.
-Beyond differential equations, domain-specific rules are integrated into the loss function for medical image registration~\parencite{wan2023warppinn} or geometry encoding~\parencite{gropp_igr}.
+Beyond differential equations, domain-specific rules are integrated into the loss function for medical image registration~\parencite{wan2023warppinn} or geometry encoding~\parencite{gropp_igr, vemuri2026finr}.

 \paragraph{Deep Learning for Spectroscopy} is applied to denoising~\parencite{refId0}, background correction~\parencite{Ling:85}, and Raman peak extraction~\parencite{analchem0c05391}.
 Several works focused on recovering Raman spectra from corresponding CARS spectra.
 SpecNet~\parencite{valensise2020specnet} introduced a CNN trained on synthetic CARS-Raman pairs to perform NRB removal, while VECTOR~\parencite{wang2021vector} used a deep autoencoder for end-to-end signal reconstruction.
 Further work regularizes the process via fingerprint weights and the CH-stretching region~\parencite{vector_pinns}.
 Generative approaches (GAN and CNN+GRU) were tested for NRB removal~\parencite{gan, ganrb}.
 Recurrent models (LSTM~\parencite{lstm}, Bi-LSTM~\parencite{bilstm}) were explored to model spectral dependencies.
+Recent approaches, such as DA-DMD, have established a decomposition-based architecture to isolate Raman peaks from NRB using known physics~\parencite{valapil2025dadmd}.

-Recent works utilize physical models to embed approximations of the Kramers-Kronig (KK) relations~\parencite{kk_nrb1}, which have been improved via learned Hilbert Kernels~\parencite{ledht, mlfkk}.
-In signal extraction, methods based on wavelet transform~\parencite{interp_wp, wp_mem} or integrated measured instrument response functions into spectral reconstruction~\parencite{muddiman2021physics} were also used.
+Traditionally, works utilize physical models to embed approximations of the Kramers-Kronig (KK) relations~\parencite{kk_nrb1}, which have been improved via learned Hilbert Kernels~\parencite{ledht, mlfkk}.
+In signal extraction, methods based on wavelet transform~\parencite{interp_wp, wp_mem} were also used.
 However, these approaches are either limited to precomputed kernel operators or require knowledge specific to the measurement system.